Azure/Azure-Sentinel/DataConnectors/microsoft-sentinel-log-analytics-logstash-output-plugin/README.md

     }
 }
 ```

+> **IMPORTANT** when using `managed_identity` on a non-Azure machine
+>
+> If your machine resides outside of Azure, please make sure the machine is onboarded into Azure Arc.
+[Learn more about Azure Arc](<https://learn.microsoft.com/en-us/azure/azure-arc/servers/overview#next-steps>)
+>
+> Also, the `logstash` user needs to be member of the `himds` group in order for Logstash to retrieve a bearer token while running as a system service:
+>
+> `sudo usermod -a -G himds logstash`

 #### Note: When setting an empty string as a value for a proxy setting, it will unset any system wide proxy setting.